-This section of the working paper covers defining concepts and terms which populate the contemporary discourses of human development, CC, and DRR.
+This section of the paper covers defining concepts and terms which populate the contemporary discourses of HD, CC, and DRR.
 These terms are often tied to international scientific and policy development arenas, which are covered in Section 3.

-2.1 Human development
+3.1 Human Development

-"Human development is the expansion of people's freedoms and capabilities to lead lives that they value and have reason to value.
+'Human development is the expansion of people's freedoms and capabilities to lead lives that they value and have reason to value.
 It is about expanding choices.
-Freedoms and capabilities are a more expansive notion than basic needs." "
+Freedoms and capabilities are a more expansive notion than basic needs.'ii

-2.1.1 An evolving aspiration
+3.1.1 An Evolving Aspiration

-'Human development' as a concept was first introduced in the Human Development Report (HDR) of 1990 where it was defined as 'a process of enlarging people's choices.'
-The key choices or opportunities are: to lead a long and healthy life, to be educated and to enjoy a decent standard of living.
-Additional choices include political freedom, guaranteed human rights and self-respect.iii Several variations of the basic definition of human development can be seen in the HDRs published over the last two decades.
+'Human development' as a concept was first introduced in the HDR of 1990 where it was defined as 'a process of enlarging people's choices.'
+The key choices are: to lead a long and healthy life, to be educated, and to enjoy a decent standard of living.
+Additional choices include political freedom, guaranteed human rights, and self-respect. 'iii Variations of the basic definition of HD can be seen in the HDRs published over the last two decades.
 For example, the 1994 HDR focused on human freedom and introduced the idea of sustainability of outcomes across time.
-The central idea underlying the human development approach is that the purpose of development is improving human life and not just enhancing income.
-The Human Development Report 2010 reiterates how equity, sustainability, efficiency and empowerment - the four pillars of the human development approach - expand people's choices.
+The central idea underlying the HD approach is that the purpose of development is improving human life and not just enhancing income.

+The HDR 2010 reiterates how equity, sustainability, efficiency, and empowerment expand people's choices.

-2.1.2 Principles underlying the idea of human developmentiv
+3.1.2 Principles Underlying the Idea of Human Developmentiv

-While expanding the choices available to individuals, the HD approach aspires to achieve the values of Equity, Productivity/Efficiency, Participation and Empowerment and Sustainability.
+While expanding the choices available to individuals, the HD approach aspires to achieve the values of Equity, Productivity/Efficiency, Participation, and Empowerment and Sustainability.

-Equity: Equity refers to a concept of justice, impartiality or fairness.
-It recognizes that those who have unequal opportunities should receive differential treatment to put them at par with others.
+Equity: Equity refers to a concept of justice and impartiality or fairness.
+It recognises that those who have unequal opportunities should receive differential treatment to put them at par with others.
 Equity is not to be confused with the idea of equality, which implies equal treatment of all people.
-For example, children, women, differently abled and ethnic minorities face different kinds of deprivation.
-Their specific needs have to be addressed to enable them to make choices and utilize opportunities.
+For example, children, women, differently abled, and ethnic minorities face different kinds of deprivation.
+Their specific needs have to be addressed to enable them to make choices and utilise opportunities.

 Efficiency or Productivity: Efficiency or productivity broadly refers to the effective use of available resources.
-From the HD perspective it implies maximizing the use of material, human and community resources.
-Any effort made to enhance wellbeing should make use of all available resources in the best possible manner.
+From the HD perspective it implies maximising the use of material, human, and community resources.
+Any effort made to enhance well being should make use of all available resources in the best possible manner.
 This will have the maximum impact on widening choices.
-Like equity, efficiency too is a dynamic concept, what may be efficient today may not be efficient in the long run and efficiency may mean different things for different people and communities.
+Like equity, efficiency too is a dynamic concept, what may be efficient today may not be efficient in the long run and efficiency may mean different things to different people and communities.
 This dynamism needs to be understood before efficiency is aspired for.

-Participation and Empowerment: Empowerment is a foundational principle of human development.
+Participation and Empowerment: Empowerment is a foundational principle of HD.
 People have to be empowered to be able to shape their lives and to exercise choice.
-People experience a sense of empowerment when they are involved in the planning and decision-making processes of initiatives that affect them.
+People experience a sense of empowerment when they are involved in the planning and decision-making process of initiatives that affect them.
 People no longer remain mere beneficiaries of change but can pursue the goals they value.

-Sustainability: The human development paradigm aspires to make development sustainable.
-Sustainable development broadly refers to development, which is undertaken in a manner that it does not jeopardize the opportunities available to future generations.
-Sustainability is a multidimensional concept, which concerns itself not only with the environmental, but also cultural, financial and social aspects of life.
+Sustainability: The HD paradigm aspires to make development sustainable.
+Sustainable development broadly refers to development, which is undertaken in a manner that it does not jeopardise the opportunities available to future generations.
+Sustainability is a multidimensional concept, which concerns itself not only with the environmental, but also cultural, financial, and social aspects of life.
 For example, developmental agendas that lead to excessive spending, increase in debt servicing burden, and an eventual debt trap are unsustainable.